 On your appeal form you may choose to have your appeal decided on the papers rather than at an oral hearing.
 This means that a judge will make a decision based on the evidence on the tribunal’s file, without hearing oral evidence or submissions.
 If you have no sponsor or representative in the UK this is likely to be the way your case is decided.

 You may request your appeal to be determined on the papers at any time.
 If your appeal is scheduled for a paper hearing, but you wish to have an oral hearing, you may write to the tribunal with your reasons and a judge will make a decision whether to allow your request or not.

 Where a fee is payable on your appeal, then you will need to pay an additional fee in order for the appeal to be listed for an oral hearing.
 In this case, the tribunal will write to you following your request and provide you with instructions on how to pay and the fee due.

 On some occasions, judges can decide that an appeal which is to be decided on papers should be listed for an oral hearing.
 Where this is not as a result of a request from the appellant or their representatives, then no additional fee will be required.

-If you want to apply for bail, you should send or arrange for the application form to be delivered to the court or IA hearing centre where you intend to make your application.
+If you want to apply for bail, you should send or arrange for the application form to be delivered to the court or Immigration and Asylum Chamber hearing centre where you intend to make your application.
 This can be served on the custody officer.

 If you do not know which court will deal with your application you can find out by contacting the customer enquiry unit on 0300 123 1711.
 You are advised to keep a copy of the application for your records.